Jim McNerney

 Increasingly this means actively managing the interface with the governments of the U.S. and around the world, and their leaders.
 Jim McNerney has been actively involved—particularly when leading Boeing—with shaping outcomes at the legislative, administration and regulatory levels in D.C.
 Much of this work was critical to Boeing, the nation's largest exporter and trade participant.
 But, his chairmanships of the Business Roundtable (a D.C. advocacy group representing 60% of the U.S. GDP), the President’s Export Council and the US-China Business Council give him unique insights and experiences valuable to all participants and policy issues across the economy.

-As a Strategic Advisor to President Trump, McNerney provides audiences with insight on the critical trade-offs involved as the new administration considers plans for fiscal, tax, regulatory, trade, and infrastructure re-investment reform.
+McNerney provides audiences with insight on the critical trade-offs involved as the current administration considers plans for fiscal, tax, regulatory, trade, and infrastructure re-investment reform.